Skip to content

 Basic Example

-Here's a simple calibration of an SIR model's transmission and recovery rates:
+Here's a simple calibration of an SIR model's transmission and recovery rates.
+Parameters to be calibrated should be set to None, and initial guesses are provided in the CalibrationParameter configuration:

 from commol import (